-Either fill out the complaint form provided on this website and mail it to the Commission's office or submit your complaint directly through this website using the online complaint form.
-If you have any questions, call the Commission's office at 617-725-8050, and a staff member will assist you.
+Either fill out the complaint form provided on this website and mail it to the CJC's office or submit your complaint directly through this website using the online complaint form.
+If you have any questions, call the CJC's office at 617-725-8050, and a staff member will assist you.

-No. A letter naming the judge, detailing the allegations of misconduct, giving the date[s] of the alleged misconduct, and providing the name and docket number of the case is sufficient.
+No. A letter naming the judge, describing the allegations of misconduct in detail, giving the date[s] of the alleged misconduct, and providing the name and docket number of the case (if any) is sufficient.

-Yes, supporting documentation can be helpful, although please do not rely on them alone to state the alleged misconduct.
-It is important for you to state as clearly and as briefly as possible your allegations in the space provided on the complaint form.
+Yes, you can.
+Supporting documentation can be helpful.
+However, do not rely on attachments to state the alleged misconduct.
+It is important for you to state, as clearly and as concisely as possible, your allegations in the space provided on the complaint form.

 No. Please file a separate complaint form for each judge against whom you wish to submit a complaint.

 The Code of Judicial Conduct describes what constitutes misconduct for Massachusetts judges.
-If after reading it, you have any questions, a staff member at the Commission will answer your questions.
+If after reading it, you have any questions, a staff member at the CJC will answer your questions.